-Fail2Ban is a program, a spiritual successor to denyhosts1, which is used to block ip addresses that try to break into your internet server.
+Fail2Ban is a firewall adjunct, a spiritual successor to denyhosts, which is used to block ip addresses that try to break into your internet server.

 Here are some of the traps, and configurations I've needed to setup fail2ban correctly.
 It's not a complex program, but unless you sit down and understand it, you might get caught.
+To be honest, it took me some time to figure out fail2ban, as I initially didn't have the patience to sit down and configure it.